What is Mediation?

-- They realize and accept that they need each other's cooperation to untie the emotional and financial knots of their marriage
+- They realize and accept that they need each other's cooperation to reach resolution

-- They are willing to listen to and consider each other’s needs, interests, and concerns
+- They are willing to listen to and consider each other’s positions

 - They are willing to compromise

-Sometimes people know they have these qualities but are not sure their partner does.
-Maybe their partner used to be trustworthy but doesn’t seem like that lately.
+Sometimes people know they have these qualities but are not sure the other party does.
+Maybe the other party used to be trustworthy but doesn’t seem like that lately.
+Maybe there is no relationship between the parties at all.
 If you are unsure about this, give Nancy a call for a free mediation phone consultation to discuss your concerns so Nancy can offer you the best guidance about whether mediation is right for you.